matuskalas/carpentrycon-2020/slides.md

 <ul style="list-style-type:' \002B \0020 \0020'">
   <li> Instructor -> Learners AND Learners -> Instructors
   <li> A dedicated person answered to questions raised in HackMD (HackMD specialist).
+  <li> Time schedule can be kept as an instructor can focus on the lecture and live coding.</li>
   <li> Cleaned and published copy was useful to helpers and learnes afterwards.</li>
-  <li> Time schedule can be kept as we can’t possibly answer questions from 100 people in main room.</li>
   <li> Stable most of the time with 50-100 users (depending on the edit history length).</li>
 </ul>
 <ul style="list-style-type:' \0021 \0020 \0020'">